Akashtambe000/Game---Asteroid/README.md

 - Highscore System

-# please note that Assets are not addded it the reote repository.
+# please note that Assets are not addded it the remote repository.